-a) Theoretical Literature Review

-Trait theory guides this study.
-The theory is entrepreneurship. lt suggests rooted entrepreneurs possess some in-born and exceptional characteristics.
-These unique characteristics include innovation, great self-confidence; need for personal independence control, high and restlessness (McClelland, 1961).
+Literature Review a) Theoretical Literature Review Trait theory guides this study.
+The theory is rooted in entrepreneurship.
+It suggests that entrepreneurs possess some in-born and exceptional characteristics.
+These unique characteristics include innovation, great self-confidence; need for personal control, high independence and restlessness (McClelland, 1961).
 Some authors, such as Shapero and Sokol (1982) advance the theory in which they said people become entrepreneurs after experiencing an entrepreneurial event.
 Experiencing such event makes people to alter the perception of their surroundings and subsequently modify course and follow a certain route (Maalu, Nzuve and Magutu, 2010).